jadecobra/gym/python_tdd/docs/ASSERTION_ERROR.md

     ```python
             self.assertIsNone(False)
     ```
-    the terminal updates to show a similar, though more descriptive error
+    the terminal updates to show a similar but more descriptive error
     ```python
     E       AssertionError: False is not None